MNGuenther/allesfitter/docs/source/crash_course_gui.rst

 Crash course - GUI
 ==============================================================================

+First, download the :download:`launch_allesfitter <_static/launch_allesfitter>` app, and put it onto your desktop or into your applications folder.
+It is just a bash script launching the GUI, hence it should be executable on Mac/Windows/Linux.

-To allesfit your discovery transit using the GUI, simply launch the GUI via double click on the allesfitter executable (download):
+Next, to allesfit your discovery transit using the GUI, simply launch it via double click on launch_allesfitter as shown here:

 .. image:: _static/images/the_gui_small.gif
    :target: _static/images/the_gui_small.gif